New Mexico Marijuana Possession Laws

 In New Mexico, the penalty for possessing more than the permitted quantity of weed varies.
 Section 30-31-23 of the New Mexico Statutes Annotated (NMSA) recommends different penalties depending on the quantity of cannabis found on the offender.
 The prescribed punishments are:

-• A first offense involving possessing less than eight ounces of marijuana on hand is a misdemeanor.
+• A first offense involving possessing less than 8 ounces of marijuana on hand is a misdemeanor.
 Applicable penalties include fines not less than $100 and more than $1,000.
-Alternatively, the offender must serve a jail term of less than 364 days.
+Alternatively, the offender must serve a jail term of up to year.

 • A first offense involving possessing more than eight ounces of cannabis is a fourth-degree felony in New Mexico.
 Applicable penalties include a jail term of 18 months and a fine of less than $5,000.